 August 31, 2021 (New York, NY) – Today, Athlete Ally announced that Quinn – the first openly transgender and non-binary athlete to compete at the Olympics, win an Olympic medal and win Olympic gold, and an Athlete Ally Ambassador – will be honored at the Seventh Annual Athlete Ally Action Awards.
 Athlete Ally is a nonprofit organization focused on fostering inclusive athletic environments and mobilizing the athletic community to champion LGBTQI+ equality.
-The awards ceremony, which will also commemorate Athlete Ally’s 10 year anniversary, will take place October 26th at the Edison Ballroom in New York City.
+The awards ceremony, which will also commemorate Athlete Ally’s 10 year anniversary, will be shifting to a virtual format, taking place on October 26th at 7:30pm EST.

 Quinn is a professional soccer player for Canada’s National Team and for OL Reign in the National Women’s Soccer League, in addition to being an Athlete Ally Ambassador and a Playing for Pride supporter.
 This summer, Quinn made history as the first-ever openly transgender and non-binary athlete to compete at the Olympics, the first to medal, and the first to earn a gold medal.